Pianochicken/backend-express/README.md

 ```bash
 cp .example.env .env.production
 ```
-Then, open `.env.production` and fill in your production database credentials and a strong, unique `JWT_SECRET`.
+Then, open `.env.production` and fill in your production credentials.

 ## Local (without Docker)